scylladb/sphinx-scylladb-theme/docs/source/contribute/contribute-docs.rst

 Add new content to the TOC tree
 ===============================

-When adding new content to any repo you must add the topic to the toc tree.
+When adding new content to any repo you must add the topic to the `toc tree <https://www.sphinx-doc.org/en/1.4.8/markup/toctree.html>`_.
 If you do not you will have an error when compiling.

 **Procedure**